shiftio/engineering-jobs/description-front-end.md

-# Site Reliability Engineer
+# Front End Engineer

 ### Goal

-Make moving code into production easy.
-Make everyone clear on what is moving where and when.
+Building delight javascript applications.

 ### Responsibilities

-* Be a conduit for getting product from dev to production

-* Create cohesion between test, product, and engineering

-* Champion a language and process for consistent versioning across products and their subsystems

-* Know the fine details of what is going out and what has gone out

-* Create clear, shareable release documentation that everyone can make sense of
+* Understand our users and their problems and the resulting opportunities

+* Turn a picture into product using javascript and releated peripherals

+* Design simple soplutions to difficult problems

+* Build clean anad maintainable software that you'd brag about

+* Make javascript go fast in the browser and on desktop

+* Always wondering how healthy your apps are in production

+* Always asking if the user is happy

 ### Tech Stack
+* React
+* Redux
-* AWS
+* Saga
-* Google Cloud
+* Typescript
-* Kubernetes
+* Jest
-* Docker
+* Lodash
-* Redis
+* Rambda
-* Nginx
+* Webpack

 ### Location
-* Anytown USA (Remote OK)
+* Boston, MA

 ### Benefits
 * 3 Weeks PTO